graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/exporting_model_for_tfserving.rst

 It's worth noting that for the first option---passing the input signature to the `@tf.function` decorator---you only need to do that for the first computational stage.

-For pipelined models you can also specify a `var_initializer` function.
+For pipelined models you can also specify a `variable_initializer` function.
 It works exactly the same as in case of non-pipelined models.

 Pipeline example
 ________________